SAP-samples/btp-ai-sustainability-bootcamp/src/sustainable-smart-factory-app/README.md

 * [Image segemtation](..//ai-models/defect-detection) for auto. defect detection
 * [Sound anomalies detection](/src/ai-models/predictive-maintenance) for predictive maintenance In this way, you also learn from to build end-to-end industry cloud solutions on SAP BTP focusing on AI & Sustainability topics.
-<p>The sample application is mainly built on top of SAP Cloud Application Programming (CAP) model and SAP Fiori elements.
-Extending the Maintence Management of SAP S/4HANA Cloud with side-by-side extensibility on SAP BTP, integrating with SAP Analytics Cloud for plant 360 analytics, and maintenance cost & sustainability KPIs planning.
+<p>The sample application is mainly built on top of SAP Cloud Application Programming (CAP) model and SAP Fiori Elements.It helps:

+* Monitoring the daily operation of the plant.
+* Recording the sustainability KPI(energy consumption) of the plant on daily.
+* Scoring the AI models against the live sensor Data
+* Extending the Maintenance Management of SAP S/4HANA Cloud with side-by-side extensibility on SAP BTP with sound-based predictive maintenance.
+* Integrating with SAP Analytics Cloud for plant 360 analytics, and maintenance cost & sustainability KPIs planning.

 ![Solution Architecture](../../resources/solution-architecture.png)